-So, I have been working on another FREE Pattern for you guys, and was hoping to get that up this week, but my smallest little lady is at home with the flu, so it was not to be.
+So, I have been working on another pattern for you guys, and was hoping to get that up this week, but my smallest little lady is at home with the flu, so it was not to be.
 I will get that up for you next week, but in the mean time…

 I have been putting together a new pattern suitable for the Australian autumn/winter that includes the dreaded knit buttonhole.